SolaceProducts/event-management-agent/README.md

 # Event Management Agent

-The Event Management Agent is a tool used by architects and developers working with Event-Driven Architecture  (EDA) to discover event streams flowing through a broker as well as the related configuration information.
+The Event Management Agent is a tool used by architects and developers working with Event-Driven Architectures  (EDAs) to discover event streams flowing through an event broker as well as the related broker configuration information.
 The Event Management Agent can be used in two different ways:
 * As a standalone tool that discovers runtime event data from event or message brokers in the runtime to retrieve EDA related data.
-This data can be exported as an AsyncAPI specification for the broker service and can be imported in event management software.
+This data can be exported as an AsyncAPI specification for the broker service to document the event flow information and be used with other tools supporting AsyncAPI specifications.
 * As the Event Management Agent component of the Solace’s PubSub+ Event Portal product to:
-  - discover runtime event data from runtime event brokers
+  - discover runtime event data from event brokers
-  - populate the Designer and Catalog services of the Event Portal with the runtime data and thus enable the management and reuse of EDA assets
+  - populate the Event Portal Designer and Catalog services with EDA data from the runtime enabling the management and reuse of EDA assets
-  - continuously audit the runtime data and flag discrepancies between the runtime and the intent of the design time to ensure that the runtime and design time configurations stay in-sync
+  - audit the runtime data and flag discrepancies between the runtime and the design time intent for event data governance purposes, and ensure that the runtime and design time configurations stay in-sync

-Our plan is to open source the Event Management Agent to enable architects and developers to contribute to it as well as to build plugins so that:
+Our plan is to open source the Event Management Agent to enable architects and developers to contribute to it as well as to build new plugins so that:
 * runtime data can be discovered from additional broker types
-* existing plugins can discover additional data
+* existing plugins can be extended to discover additional data
 * EDA data can be discovered from other systems, e.g. schemas from schema registries